Retji/A-Process-Dashboard-of-Samari-Company-Using-Excel/README.md

 **Key findings**
 ---
 One key insights from the data is the productivity trend of the packagers.
 The most productive timeframe for workers is to work only between 4.2 to 4.7 hours only in a day.
 It is evident that working for longer hours cannot guarantee increased productivity.
 Workers who worked between 4 to 5 hours provided the most output.
 Also, it was observed that the company has so far not expended more than $3000 in a day in payment.
-The company has expended an average of $863 daily as payment amount.
+The company has expended an average of $863 daily.

 **Conclusion**
 ---